macbellingrath/presentations/iOS/CocoaHeads/October_2018/presentation.md

 *Automation is putting process into code.
 A bullet list in a process document is code if it is treated that way.*

 ---
+# A reflection on manual developer work

+`..if you can't describe the process in writing, you can't automate it.`

+---

 ## Brief History of Fastlane